amyasnikov/validity/README.md

 ## Why?
 Configuration compliance is one of the very common problems that arises in every company with the growth of their network.
 Usually companies solve this problem with some kind of scripts that do all the things at the same time: they parse configs, apply some compliance logic and push the results into some DB or third-party OSS system.
-Usually after the addition of several vendors (or even several software revisions of one model) these scripts become unreadbale and almost no one can definitely say which rules the script checks for.
+Usually after the addition of several vendors (or even several software revisions of one model) these scripts become unreadable and almost no one can definitely say which rules the script checks for.

 Validity completely separates compliance test code from all other things like config serialization.
 This one encourages you to write short, clean and understandable compliance tests together with the mandatory description.